dima-brook/w3f_application/elrond_bridge.md

 **Centralized validators**</br>
-At the present stage, we've chosen the PoA consensus mechanizm.
+At the present stage, we've chosen the PoA consensus mechanism.
 Each validator is meticulously chosen.
 For security reasons, a new validator node can currently be only manually subscribed by one of our development team members.
 This may change in the future versions of the present bridge.

 **Proof-of-Authority (PoA)**</br>
 Principle: a centralized network of trusted bodies backing the validator nodes with their reputation.
 A new validator is added or removed by a centralized body, the team of the project.